chainer/chainerrl/examples/atari/a3c/README.md

 Time statistics...

+We trained with 17 CPUs and no GPU.

 | Statistic        |            |            |
 | ------------- |:-------------:|:-------------:|
 | Mean time (in days) across all domains        |  1.08299383309 |